Skip to main content

 Not because the technology is bad.
 Because they skipped the step that actually matters.

 The cost of intelligence just dropped by a factor of 10.
 Every technical person on your team can now do 100x more work.
-The operators who figure this out first won't just improve — they'll leave everyone else behind.
-BCG estimates firms that fully integrate AI agents will generate 30–70% incremental profit over five years.
+The operators who figure this out first won't just improve, they'll leave everyone else behind.
+The gap between operators running AI in production and those still piloting it widens every quarter.

 But here's what we keep seeing in the field: